CoryWBoris/AbletonAutoColor/README.md

 **Note**: You can add the downloadable files from here to their respective folders as shown by my tutorial while Ableton is open or quit, but if Ableton is open, then you *will* have to restart Ableton for the selected control surface to go into effect.

 ### Instructions for use:
-Rename a Midi or Audio Track and then the color is changed instantaneously afterwards.
+Rename a Midi or Audio Track and then the color is changed nigh instantaneously afterwards.
 Also colors are applied when loading a set as well.
 Names are not case sensitive.
 But, you have to use your defined spelling.

 The Default color choices I wrote are as follows: